mrashco/mrash.co/content/post/2024/g-workspace.md

 After dabbling with both, option two worked for me.
 Mostly.

+Take note of the number of emails and their total size.

 ### Thunderbird Takes Flight

 It's fairly straightforward, but here are the steps: